seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 - What if there is no such file on server?
 We should return 404 page in this case.
 - Now we have a hardcoded `Content-Type` header value.
 We should determine it according to the specified file.
+- A user can request **any** file on the server.
+We should allow to request only certain files.

 ### Checking if file exists
 Before opening a file and creating a stream we should check if this file exists on the server.
 If not we simply return `404` response: